atshayk/AI-Optimised-Lie-Detector/README.md

 Original project title is "Optimized Lie Detectors using Genetic Algorithm for Classifier Selection in Multi-Level Ensemble Models"

-I will do my best to attach all the material related to this project on this repo, as well as the references used.
-This repo will be featured on my blog atshayk.blogspot.com where I will explain it in more detail!
+I will do my best to make the documentation here and attach the research papers that have helped in the development of this project.

+This repo will be featured on [my blog](https://atshayk.blogspot.com) where I will explain it in more detail!